Substance Abuse Education for Delaware Nurses

 COUNTERFEIT PILLS

-Fake prescription pills are easily accessible and often sold on social media and e-commerce platforms, making them available to anyone.
-Many counterfeit pills are made to look like prescription opioids such as oxycodone (Oxycontin, Percocet), hydrocodone (Vicodin), and alprazolam (Xanax); or stimulants like amphetamines (Adderall).
-These pills typically contain fentanyl or methamphetamine.
+Criminal drug networks are mass-producing counterfeit pills and falsely marketing them as legitimate prescription pills.
+These counterfeit pills are easy to purchase, widely available, often contain fentanyl or methamphetamine, and can be deadly.
+They are easily accessible and often sold on social media and e-commerce platforms.
+Many are made to look like prescription opioids such as oxycodone (Oxycontin, Percocet), hydrocodone (Vicodin), and alprazolam (Xanax) or stimulants like amphetamines (Adderall).

 The DEA warns that the only safe medications are those obtained from licensed and accredited medical professionals and that pills purchased anywhere other than a licensed pharmacy are dangerous and potentially lethal.